 Amazon Driver Pressure and Safety Violations

 Amazon’s delivery model prioritizes speed over safety.
 Drivers face relentless pressure from multiple directions: the Rabbit app that dictates their routes and timing, the Mentor app that scores their driving behavior, and the Netradyne cameras that monitor their every move.
-Yet despite all this surveillance, Amazon claims no responsibility when accidents occur.
+Yet despite all this surveillance, Amazon claims no responsibility when accidents occur – although the Strategic Organizing Center (SOC) notes in its latest report that in 2024, Amazon workers reported 39,062 total recordable injuries and illnesses (including truck accidents) requiring medical treatment or time off, and 94% of these injuries caused loss of time or entailed light duty work because of their severity.
+The total number of Amazon worker injuries reported in 2024 was 819,757, a significant increase from 742,406 in 2023.

-The Amazon Flex program compounds these problems by putting delivery duties in the hands of everyday people using personal vehicles.
+The Amazon Flex program compounds these problems by assigning delivery duties to everyday people using their personal vehicles.
 These gig workers, trying to earn extra money, often lack commercial driving experience and proper insurance coverage.
 They receive even less training than DSP drivers and face the same algorithmic pressure to deliver quickly.
+These factors all contribute to the fact that Amazon’s DSPs carry driver injury rates 13% higher than the industry average for non-Amazon carriers.

 Who Is Liable for an Amazon Van Crash?